ietf-rats/draft-zhang-rats-multiverifiers/draft-zhang-rats-multiverifiers.md

 adapted to the changing of the network environment.
 As there is no guarantee of the availability and consolidation of these Verifiers in the long term.
-We introduce a new entity in RATS architecture, which is the Verifier manager, to address these issues.
+We introduce a new entity in RATS architecture, which is the Verifier Manager, to address these issues.
 As shown in Fig. 6, after configuring the anchor seed Verifiers in the Relying Party, which is typically a small set of trusted Verifiers by the Relying Party.
-The Relying Party can communicate with the Verifier manager with this list of Verifiers, in together with certain parameters n, for example, the number of Verifiers that it expects to collect Attestation Results from.
-The Verifier manager matches this list with its local database of the groups of Verifiers, find the groups of Verifiers that behave most close to the majority of the Verifiers in this list, and picks n Verifiers out of it.
-Then the Verifier manager sends these n Verifiers back to the Relying Party, as its recommended Verifiers.
-In such a way, each Relying Party can flexibly configure its policy for the trusted Verifier.
+The Relying Party can communicate with the Verifier Manager with this list of Verifiers, in together with certain parameters n, for example, the number of Verifiers that it expects to collect Attestation Results from, when it expects Verifiers that follow the same standard, or a vector of numbers <n_1,n_2,...,n_k>
+that specifies the number of Verifiers that it needs for each type of Verifiers listed in the anchor seed Verifiers.
+The Verifier manager matches
+this list with its local database of the groups of Verifiers, find Verifiers that matches the parameter n.
+Then the Verifier Manager sends these Verifiers back to the Relying Party, as its recommended Verifiers.
+In such a way, each Relying Party can flexibly configure its policy for the trusted Verifier, without knowing the detail of every Verifier.
-The Verifiers in the same group are either expected to follow the same golden measurement, that is, they are expected to generate the same Attestation Results when they receive the same Evidences (The example are the Verifiers that are deployed by the same company or the alliance), or the Attestation Results from them can be aggregable.
+The Verifiers in the same group are expected to follow the same golden measurement, that is, they are expected to generate the same Attestation Results when they receive the same Evidences.
+The example are the Verifiers that are deployed by the same company or the alliance.
 Here the same for Evidences and Attestation Results are in the sense of semantic, that is, they can be wrapped in different formats, cwt or jwt for example, but the